cgaolei/mysql-lorem-ipsum/README.md

 ```

 ## Credits
-This function was modified based on a gist found here:
+This function was modified based on this gist here:
 https://gist.github.com/zackad/461548a4a701ca93ada5e009f57a79d1

 This text was extracted from the `fn_str_random_lipsum.sql` file: